- Registration – opens 4th October, closes 22nd October.

 - Poster and Short Talk submission deadline – 22nd November.

-The annual White Rose Mechanistic Biology DTP Symposium will be held as a hybrid event on the morning of Monday 13th December (virtually) and in the afternoon of Tuesday 14th December (in-person).
+The annual White Rose Mechanistic Biology DTP Symposium will be held fully online on the morning of Monday 13th December and in the afternoon of Tuesday 14th December.
 This two day event is designed to celebrate the work of our 3rd and 4th year students, so presentations will collectively span a diverse range of research topics.
 This year the symposium themes are Science in Entrepreneurship and Industry, and Equality, Diversity and Inclusion.

-Keynote speakers: During the hybrid event we will have a couple of fantastic keynote speaker presentations, these will support our themes of Science in Entrepreneurship and Industry, and Equality, Diversity and Inclusions.
-Specific information on the speakers will be revealed closer to the date.
+Keynote speakers: During the event we will have a couple of fantastic keynote speaker presentations, these will support our themes of Science in Entrepreneurship and Industry, and Equality, Diversity and Inclusions.
+For more information about the keynote talks, please go to the Presentations section.

 What Do I Need to Do?